rehypejs/rehype-dom/packages/rehype-dom-parse/readme.md

 ## What is this?

 This is like [`rehype-parse`][rehype-parse] but for browsers.
-The default of the `fragment` option is `true` in this package, which is different from the value in `rehype`, because it makes more sense in browsers.

-This plugin is built on [`hast-util-from-dom`][hast-util-from-dom], which turns DOM nodes into hast syntax trees.
+This plugin is built on [`hast-util-from-dom`][hast-util-from-dom], which is a lower-level tool to turn DOM nodes into hast syntax trees.

 ## When should I use this?